12 Lessons learned from life on the road

 11. This time together as a family has been the best experience ever.

-12. If a world Pandemic breaks out and kills your dream plans of driving the Pan American highway – have another margarita!
+12. If a world Pandemic breaks out and kills your dream plans of driving the Pan American highway – head to a beautiful beach and re-strategize over a cold margarita!

 “It doesn’t matter what road you take, it’s who you have beside you”